aridjayarecipes/cutesrecipes.web.app/content/post/1991-simple-way-to-make-perfect-brussel-sprout-chips.md

 1. Line the Brussel sprout leaves a large cookie sheet with parchment paper.
 Divide leaves evenly in a single layer.
 1. Bake for 8-10 mins or until crispy and brown on the edges.
 1. Add some lemon zest and extra salt over the chips (optional)
 1. Eat while warm.
-Doesn&#39;t save well.
+Doesn't save well.